litepast/RecMeGPT/README.md

   ```sh
   pip install -r requirements.txt
   ```
-6. Create a .env file with OpenAI APÏ
+6. Create a config.env file with OpenAI APÏ Key
 - Replace `YOUR_API_KEY` with the key created on [Your OpenAI account](https://platform.openai.com/api-keys), create one if you haven't already!
  ```sh
  OPENAI_API_KEY=YOUR_API_KEY